Annette Tucker

-Annette May Tucker is an American songwriter, who found success in the 1960s as co-writer of songs for The Electric Prunes ("I Had Too Much to Dream (Last Night)", "Get Me to the World on Time"), The Brogues ("I Ain't No Miracle Worker"), The Knickerbockers ("A Coming Generation"), Nancy and Frank Sinatra ("Feelin' Kinda Sunday") and others.
+Annette May Tucker was an American songwriter, who found success in the 1960s as co-writer of songs for The Electric Prunes ("I Had Too Much to Dream (Last Night)", "Get Me to the World on Time"), The Brogues ("I Ain't No Miracle Worker"), The Knickerbockers ("A Coming Generation"), Nancy and Frank Sinatra ("Feelin' Kinda Sunday") and others.

 Career

 Tucker was born in Los Angeles.
 In 1961, as an aspiring songwriter, she met musician and songwriter Al Hazan, and together they wrote "Stick Around", which Tucker recorded.
 It was released as a single by Piper Records in Los Angeles in 1962.
 However, she aimed to become a songwriter rather than a singer.

 The following year, she introduced herself to the Four Star music company on Sunset Boulevard with some songs she had written.
 They were impressed, and teamed her with another aspiring songwriter, Nancie Mantz.
 The first song they wrote together, "She's Somethin' Else", was recorded by Freddy Cannon and released as a single in 1965.
 The same year, she co-wrote, with Mantz and another Four Star writer, Jill Jones, "A Coming Generation", which became the B-side of The Knickerbockers' hit, "Lies"; she also co-wrote their follow-up, "High On Love", with Linda and Keith Colley.
 In 1966, she and Mantz wrote "I Ain't No Miracle Worker", which was recorded by garage band the Brogues.
-An Italian version, with rewritten lyrics as "Un ragazzo di strada", a number one hit record in Italy.
-I Corvi.
+An Italian version, with rewritten lyrics as "Un ragazzo di strada", was a number one hit record in Italy for I Corvi.
 Both the English and Italian versions were later recorded by other bands, including the Chocolate Watchband.

 In 1966, Tucker came up with the title "I Had Too Much To Dream", and wrote the song with Mantz.
 Tucker said: "The Prunes were an unknown group who I hired to play at a surprise party I gave for my husband.
 I thought they were a very creative and talented group.
 A cousin of my husband's brought them to Dave Hassinger, and he came to me asking for material.
 I played him 'Too Much To Dream' and he loved it and had all sorts of great ideas for it.
 When that became a hit he only wanted to use the songs that I had a part of."
 After "I Had Too Much To Dream" became a hit, Tucker co-wrote many of the tracks recorded by the Electric Prunes on their first two albums, mostly with Mantz although she wrote the follow-up single "Get Me To The World On Time" with Jill Jones.
 According to Tucker, "Nancie and I were told to write different types of songs for the Prunes [first] album.
 So that is what we did...
 It was a great feeling to have eight songs on the album."